JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Sets the paragraph line-spacing rule and the line spacing for a paragraph.

 ```
-FUNCTION CTextPara2.SetLineSpacing (BYVAL Rule AS LONG, BYVAL Spacing AS SINGLE) AS HRESULT
+FUNCTION SetLineSpacing (BYVAL Rule AS LONG, BYVAL Spacing AS SINGLE) AS HRESULT
    this.SetResult(m_pTextPara2->lpvtbl->SetLineSpacing(m_pTextPara2, Rule, Spacing))
    RETURN m_Result
 END FUNCTION